redis/redis-doc/topics/modules-api-ref.md

 and if the module name or encver is invalid, NULL is returned.
-Otherwise the new type is registered into Redis, and a reference of type RedisModuleType is returned: the caller of the function should store this reference into a gobal variable to make future use of it in the modules type API, since a single module may register multiple types.
+Otherwise the new type is registered into Redis, and a reference of type RedisModuleType is returned: the caller of the function should store this reference into a global variable to make future use of it in the modules type API, since a single module may register multiple types.
 Example code fragment: